There are two types of commonly used lemongrass: East Indian (Cymbopogon flexuosus) and West Indian (Cymbopogon citratus).

 Both varieties are used in cooking, however the West Indian lemongrass variety mostly sold commercially.

-The East Indian lemongrass is also the more tropical variety – both like hot and humid conditions.
+The East Indian lemongrass is also the more tropical variety – both like hot and humid conditions, but they grow very well in the Port Stephens area.

 Other names: Cochin grass, East-Indian lemon grass or Malabar grass.